jimdigriz/freeradius-oauth2-perl/README.md

 # Preflight

-You will need to [have git installed on your workstation](http://git-scm.com/book/en/Getting-Started-Installing-Git) and , and your 'target' RADIUS server (preferably running Debian `wheezy` 7.x) should have an already working *default* installation of FreeRADIUS 2.2.x.

 ## Workstation

-You will need to [have git installed on your workstation](http://git-scm.com/book/en/Getting-Started-Installing-Git) and a copy of python to hand; python is just used to run a quick standalone webserver.
+You will need to [have git installed on your workstation](http://git-scm.com/book/en/Getting-Started-Installing-Git), [cURL](http://curl.haxx.se/) and python.

+**N.B.** Debian/Redhat users should be able to just type `sudo {apt-get,yum} install git curl python` whilst Mac OS X users should already have these tools present.

 So we start off by fetching a copy of the project: